abinit/abinit/doc/mkdocs-user-guide/abinit.md

 specified in atomic units and Tesla.
 The abinit parser recognize a dimension if it is specified after the list of numbers following the input variable keyword, in the input file.
 The specification can be upper or lower case, or a mix thereof.
-Here is the list of recognized chains of characters :
+Here is the list of recognized chains of characters:

   * 'Ry ' => Rydberg (for energies)
   * 'eV ' => electron-volts (for energies)